GTARoleplay/gtav-vehicle-images/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository will be frequently updated to contain image previews for all vehicles in GTA:V They are cropped and transparent to keep the size low - perfect for your UI if you need to display many vehicles.
+This repository will be frequently updated to contain image previews for all vehicles in GTA:V.

+They are cropped and transparent to keep the size low - perfect for your UI if you need to display many vehicles.